NAG-DevOps/splints/README.md

 - add support for BMC Footprints v12
 - add support for Github Issues
 - add support for Bitbucket Cloud Issues

+## Contribution Guidelines ##

+1. Fork the repo (or sync it if already have)
+2. Clone your fork (or merge/rebase)
+3. Create a topic branch
+4. Make your modifications
+5. Commit and push
+6. Submit your pull request (PR) for review from your topic branch to master here
+7. Make any required modifications based on the PR reviews
+8. PR is merged, go to 1